MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3555-Guaranteed-Rural-Housing-Program/subpart-B-Lender-Participation/section-3555.51.md

 (b) *SFHGLP participation requirements.* Lenders and their agents must comply with the following requirements:

 (1) Keep up to date, and comply with, all Agency regulations and handbooks, including all amendments and revisions of program requirements and policies.
+Lenders must also comply with all other applicable federal, state, and local laws, rules, and requirements, including those under the purview of the Consumer Financial Protection Bureau, such as the Real Estate Settlement Procedures Act and the Truth in Lending Act.
 Lenders who originate a minimal number loans, as determined by the Agency, in a 24 month time frame may be required to take updated training to ensure a lender's continued knowledge of the program;

 (2) Regularly check Rural Development's Web site for new issuances related to the program;